AnubhavYadavBCA25/SRM-BCA-DS--All-Question-Papers/README.md

 # SRM-BCA-DS--All-Question-Papers
-Here is the all previous year question papers of internal and external exam.
+Here you will get all the previous year question papers of internal and external exam.